SantiagoCamelo234/SantiagoCamelo234/README.md

 ### About my Knowledge...

-- Currently I am studying Systems Engineer at Free University of Colombia, I just started de last month LOL!
+- Currently I am studying Systems Engineer at Free University of Colombia
 - I have basic knowledge about front-end web developing (JavaScript, HTML5 and CSS3) but I do not practice because I think is not my favorite thing about programming!

 ## Programming Languages: